chainguard-dev/edu/content/chainguard/chainguard-images/reference/php/getting-started.md

 ## Step 2: Creating the Dockerfile

-To make sure our final image is _distroless_ while still being able to install dependencies with Composer, our build will consist of **two** stages: first, we'll build the application using the `glibc-dev` image variant, which is Wolfi-based and includes Composer and other useful tools for development.
+To make sure our final image is _distroless_ while still being able to install dependencies with Composer, our build will consist of **two** stages: first, we'll build the application using the `dev` image variant, a Wolfi-based image that includes Composer and other useful tools for development.
-Then, we'll create a separate stage for the final image, which will be based on the `glibc` variant.
-That is a distroless image also based on Wolfi, which means it doesn't come with Composer or even a shell.
+Then, we'll create a separate stage for the final image.
+The resulting image will be based on the distroless PHP Wolfi image, which means it doesn't come with Composer or even a shell.

 Create a Dockerfile with: